Payments - Common Reason Response Codes (RRC)

 | RRC 232 | Decline – The card type is not accepted in the merchant's processor configuration. |

-Configuration Error – A setup issue exists with the merchant account.
+| RRC 234 | Configuration Error – A setup issue exists with the merchant account.
 If recurring, contact Client Services for correction. |

-| RRC 240 | Decline – Card type sent is invalid or does not match the card number. |
+| RRC 240 | Decline – The card type sent is invalid or does not match the card number. |

 | RRC 261 | Decline – Merchant account setup is invalid or missing on the processor gateway. |